-FALL REGISTRATION FORM Department: planning to graduat e at the end of the YES NO SOTHERMAL Priority Status: 2.
-Are you planning to gradu Name ID # NG semester?
-YES NO Phone Major ı planning to graduat IMER semester? e at the end of the YES NO Advisor Email Term: FALL 2018 Phone/Address C (Check SPRO) Class Schedule Preference (check all that a Developmental Courses DMA: DRE: Needed: STAC PERC STRK SUBJ/CRSE/SECT TITLE DAYS TIME STATUS 1.
-Payment: Students are required to pay for the classes b some holidays.
-If you receive financial aid, pl Withdrawing from a course: If you choose to withdraw from a course, you failing grade for the class.
-Forms can be four lease check to make sure your aid is a u must fill out a withdrawal form.
-Fail vailable.
-(Stud ure to comple lent Initial) te the proper forms m ay result in a

-Census date:

-Students must attend their classes by the census date (10% date) to remain in the class.
-If you fail to attend classes by this date, complete the syllabus quiz or first assignment in an online class, you will not be able to complete the course.
-Therefore, you will not be eligible for a refund.
-Students can find their census date in Patriot Port.
-(Student Initial)

-Waitlists

-Waitlists are updated using an automated notification system.
-Permissions are given to students via their Isothermal student email accounts.
-Email permissions are given for a 24-hour period, and provide registration information to be used via Patriot Port.
-Students should also verify their profile information is correct in Patriot Port.
-Updates may be made in Student Services.
-(Student Initial) Mandatory orientation

-Students with an active orientation restriction will NOT be able to register for courses until they have completed mandatory orientation.
-Students may log into Patriot Port and select the link for Online Orientation.
-Once complete, it will be approximately 24 hours before the restriction will be removed and registration can occur.
-(Student Initial)

-Student Signature Date Advisor Signature Date
+SPRING REGISTRATION FORM Department: - ate at the end of the

+ISOTHERMAL Priority Status: NG semester?
+YES NO

+COMMUNITY COLLEGE - ı planning to gradu MER semester? uate at the end of the YES NO

+Name I D# 3.
+Are vou planning to gradu ate at the end of the

+Phone Major - semester?
+YES NO

+Advisor Term: SPRING 2019 = Correct in Datatel

+Email Class Schedule Preference (check all that appl (Check SPRO) ☐ STAC Yes or No ☐ PSPR

+Full Time ONLINE DAY Anytime y) Developmental Courses DMA: Needed: ☐ PERC

+□ Part Time □ HYBRID □ EVENING DRE: □ STRK

+SUBJ/CRSE/SECT TITLE DAYS TIME STATUS

+1

+2

+3 /

+4

+5

+6.

+0

+Alternates:

+Payment: Students are required to pay for the classes by Jo anuary 4, 2019 unless stated other wise .
+Exceptio ns include: Last Cha nce Registration and some holidays.
+If you receive financial aid, pleas Withdrawing from a Course: If you choose to withdraw from a course, you m ust fill out a withdrawal form.
+Fai lure to complet e the proper forms may result in a failing grade for the class.
+Forms can be found of Census Date: online at Student Services and the Advising & Suc cess Center.
+(Stude nt Initial) Students must attend their classes by the census • complete the syllabus quiz or first assignment in eligible for a refund.
+Students can find their cer the course.
+Therefo ore, you will not be Waitlists th air leath armed student eneril Waitlists are updated using an automated notifi accounts.
+Email permissions are given for a 24-h should also verify their profile information is con Mandatory Orientation rrect in Patriot Port.
+Updates may be made in Stu dent Services.
+(Stud ent Initial) Students with an active orientation restriction w • • • Students may log into Patriot Port and select the restriction will be removed and registration can e complete, it w /III be approximately 24 hours before the Student Signature Date A dvisor Signatur e D Pate